imitelis/Full_Stack_Open_Exercises/part9/README.md

 Then create a component `Part` that renders all attributes of each type of course part.
 Use a switch case-based exhaustive type checking!
 Use the new component in component `Content`.

-Lastly, add another course part interface with the following attributes: `name`, `exerciseCount, `description` and `requirements`, the latter being a string array.
+Lastly, add another course part interface with the following attributes: `name`, `exerciseCount`, `description` and `requirements`, the latter being a string array.
 The objects of this type look like the following:

 ```
 {